tangle-network/blueprint-template/README.md

 - [Forge](https://getfoundry.sh)
 - [Tangle](https://github.com/tangle-network/tangle?tab=readme-ov-file#-getting-started-)

-You will also need to install `cargo-tangle`, our CLI tool for creating and deploying Tangle Blueprints:
+You will also need to install [cargo-tangle](https://crates.io/crates/cargo-tangle), our CLI tool for creating and deploying Tangle Blueprints:

 To install the Tangle CLI, run the following command: